 A resolution plan must provide for the payment of insolvency resolution process costs in a manner specified by the Board in priority to the payment of other debts of the corporate debtor.
-It must also provide for the payment of the debts of operational creditors in such manner as may be specified by the Board which shall not be less than the amount to be paid to the operational creditors in the event of a liquidation of the corporate debtor.
+It must also provide for the payment of the debts of operational creditors in such manner as may be specified by the Board which shall not be less than the amount to be paid to such creditors in the event of a liquidation of the corporate debtor and shall not be less than the amount that would have been paid to such creditors, if the amount to be distributed under the resolution plan had been distributed in accordance with the order of priority under the waterfall mechanism.
 It should lay down a structure for the management of the affairs of the corporate debtor after approval of the resolution plan.
 It should put forward a mechanism for the implementation and supervision of the resolution plan.
 Further, it must not contravene any provisions of law and it must conform to any other requirements as specified by the Board.